ospalh/anki-addons/pages/Furigana mod.md

 To use this, put  `{{furikanji:Field name}}` instead of `{{furigana:Field name}}` in the template.

-The ruby element has the aditional class `furikanji`.
+The ruby element has the additional class `furikanji`.
 So special styling can be added.
 For example, markers that show the beginning and end of a specific block.